Credit by Demonstrated Mastery (CDM)

 How credits will appear on transcripts once a student passes both Phase 1 and 2 of the CDM process:

-- Students will not receive a letter grade for the course.
+- Students will not receive a letter grade or quality points for the course.

 - Students who successfully complete the process will receive a “pass” result and CDM will appear on their transcripts for the course and the student will be eligible to enroll in the next level course in that subject area.